 After spending the night in Red Bluff, we woke up and drove into the park, meeting Wendy at noon and getting all our gear ready for backpacking.
 Wendy provides all of the equipment except for clothes, so we pretty much just showed up and packed up our stuff with the gear she brought.
 Our packs ended up being around 30 pounds with everything we needed for the two days, including food (we all split the weight of the food).

-The hike was a great way to get an introduction into backpacking as it was only three miles and it was mostly downhill, but it still felt very remote when you got to the campsite.
+The hike was a great way to get an introduction into backpacking as it was only three miles, and it was mostly downhill, but it still felt very remote when you got to the campsite.
 We picked a spot between four of the lakes, with some tree cover, and set up camp. *Wendy had already gotten permits for this.

 One of the best things about Wendy’s company is that she takes the backcountry cooking seriously.
 We ate so well while we were at camp, with everything from pancakes in the morning to pasta at night, it made the backpacking experience a lot more relaxing.

 After setting up camp, we spent the rest of the day exploring the Sifford Lakes area, eating dinner, and photographing sunset before hanging out in our tents and relaxing until going to sleep, ending our first day in the park.

 We woke early with Wendy delivering us coffee in our tent, how do you beat that??
 Then ate breakfast and set out from camp back to the main road.
 This trip was initially designed by Wendy to take down the two tallest summits in the park.
 I had hurt my ankle previously though, so we had to modify it and only do one.

 From the road, we got in the car and headed to Lassen Peak’s trailhead.
 It was a 5 mile and 2,000 foot hike to get to the summit of this impressive mountain.
 It is one of my favorite, approachable day hikes in California, and you can read more about it here.